sadmanca/blog/_posts/2024-08-22-work-study-at-uoft.md

 <br>

-## Work Study: (Underappreciated) Part-time <br>Emplyoment for Students
+## Work Study: (Underappreciated) Part-time <br>Employment for Students

-**The work study job program at the University of Toronto (UofT) is an amazing resource for students to get part-time work during their studies**, but I'm surpised at how many fellow students aren't aware of it (many of them first years).
+**The work study job program at the University of Toronto (UofT) is an amazing resource for students to get part-time work during their studies**, but I'm surpised at how many fellow students aren't aware of it (many of them first years) or aren't familiar with the breadth of job opportunities offered.

 As a student whose very first paid part-time position (that was also technically relevant to my area of study) was a work study job in my first year of post-secondary, I can attest to the value of the program, and I feel that the work experience I was able to get by work study early in my academic career helped out a ton when I was applying to internships and research opportunities later on.

 > With over 4000 jobs posted every year for at least the past half decade (i.e. from what I've seen since my freshman year) and a huge variety of positions, **there truly is something for everyone in the work study program.**
 {: .prompt-tip }

 ## What is work study?
-Work study or work learn programs (commonplace at universities in Canada) offer **part-time on-campus employment opportunities** to enrolled students so they can:
+Work study or work learn programs offer **part-time on-campus employment opportunities** to enrolled students so they can:
 - develop workplace skills & experience
 - explore potential career paths
 - earn supplemental income

-The beauty of work study in my opinion lies in it's **accessibility**: work study jobs are *exclusive* to students at the respective university and there are thousands of jobs posted every year, so it can be **much easier** to land an offer for a position (even if you're a person with limited experience or skills) compared to searching for opportunities on external job boards like LinkedIn or cold-emailing professors to take part in research.
+The beauty of work study in my opinion lies in it's **accessibility**: work study jobs are *exclusive* to students at the respective university and there are thousands of jobs posted every year[^1], so it can be **much easier** to land an offer for a position (even if you're a person with limited experience or skills) compared to searching for opportunities on external job boards like LinkedIn or cold-emailing professors to take part in research.

+[^1]: at least at the University of Toronto

 ### Types of Jobs Posted For Work Study

-Whether you're in your first year aspiring to take part in technically challenging quantitative research or someone whose looking for a casual service-oriented job (such as a front-desk position or helping out with IT in lecture halls), there's almost 20 different types of positions avaialble across all three of the UofT campuses (and plenty that are hybrid or remote to accomodate your commute/timetable) including:
+Whether you're in your first year aspiring to start getting involved in a research lab or someone whose looking for a casual service-oriented job (such as a front-desk position or helping out with IT in lecture halls), there's 17 different types of positions available across all three of the UofT campuses (and plenty that are hybrid or remote to accomodate your commute/timetable) including:

 | Casual                                | Technical                                             | Office                              |
 |---------------------------------------|-------------------------------------------------------|-------------------------------------|